MilinVaniyawala/MilinVaniyawala/README.md

 # Milin Vaniyawala

 I am a front-end developer with industry experience building websites and web applications.
-I specialize in JavaScript and React JS and have professional experience working with PHP.
+I specialize in JavaScript and React JS and have professional experience working with PHP as well as WordPress.

 <!--
 **MilinVaniyawala/MilinVaniyawala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.